Estates in Alabama

 What is a Will?

-A Will is a document which provides the manner in which a person’s property will be distributed when they die.
+A Will is a document that provides the manner in which a person’s property will be distributed when they die.
 A person who dies after writing a Will is said to have died testate.
 If someone dies without writing a Will, they have died intestate.

 Who may make a Will?